serverless/blog/posts/2017-10-09-designing-developer-tool-event-gateway.md

 ---
-title: How we married passion and pragmatism to create our latest dev tool - the Event Gateway
+title: The Event Gateway - designing tools with big thinking and pragmatism
-description: How do you tow the line between passion projects and practical developer tools?
-We break down the guiding principles and executable steps we used to design the Event Gateway.
+description: How do you design a pragmatic tool that also tries to break new ground?
+We found ourselves towing that line when we designed the Event Gateway.
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/event-gateway-thumbnail.png
 authors: